-The show this week was the third episode taped at Atlanta’s historic Center Stage theater.
-The show started with the Cody video package that came out before Wrestle Kingdom 11 that foreshadowed him joining the Bullet Club.
-Kevin Kelly and Mark Briscoe were on commentary to start the show.
+The show this week was the fourth episode taped at Atlanta’s historic Center Stage theater.
+The show started with Decade of Excellence tournament video package.
+Kevin Kelly was on commentary alone to start the show.

 Final Reaction: B-